bill-barron/zelda-food-app/readme.md

 ## Installation

-First test it out on your local host using
+First clone this repo to your local machine and test it using

-    node index
+    npm start

-Then browse to localhost:3000
+Then you should be able to see the app at http://localhost:3000

-Next, run the following commands
+If you want to take it one step further and run this in docker, run the following commands

     $ docker build -t bbarron/zelda-recipe-app

     $ docker run -p 49160:3000 -d bbarron/zelda-recipe-app

-You should now be able to browse with
+You should now be able to see the app by browsing to

     http://localhost:49160